A Relentless Fighter for her Constituents in the General Assembly

 In 2017, Debra was one of the first candidate’s to sign Activate Virginia’s pledge to refuse money from Dominion and public service corporations.
 As a Delegate she voted and whipped votes against legislation which weakened the oversight powers of the State Corporation Commission over Dominion Energy.
 She has also carried legislation to test for increased lead levels in drinking water, and legislation that would strengthen the SCC’s ability to curtail overcharges and protect consumers.

-Legislator, Educator, Mother, Candidate for Senate District 12.
+Legislator, Educator, Mother, Democrat for Senate District 12.

 Elected in 2017, Delegate Debra Rodman was inspired to run by the simple idea that real people should have a voice in their government.
 A Fulbright Scholar, she teaches Anthropology at Randolph-Macon College, and regularly uses her academic expertise to serve as an expert witness in US Federal Court where she advocates for families and LGBT refugees fleeing violence.